Updated 4th August 2025

 Recipe notes and suggestions:

-Use this basic sponge recipe as a springboard to create alternative bakes.
+Use this basic gluten free sponge cake recipe as a springboard to create alternative bakes.
 Finely grated lemon, lime or orange zest added to the sponge mixture works SO well.
 And for a quick yummy coconut cake, throw 50g of *desiccated coconut into the mixing bowl.
 The basic recipe is also the one I use to make a rather fabulous gluten free chocolate sponge cake.

 For now,